 Scrub, tussock-grassland, and herbfield above treeline

-Scrub, tussock-grassland, and herbfield above treeline ecosystem occurs is most extensive about the South Island’s main divide, but significant areas also occur on the North Island’s volcanoes, and along the crests of the Kaimanawa Mountains and Ruahine and Tararua Ranges.
+Scrub, tussock-grassland, and herbfield above treeline ecosystem is most extensive about the South Island’s main divide, but significant areas also occur on the North Island’s volcanoes, and along the crests of the Kaimanawa Mountains and Ruahine and Tararua Ranges.

 Large herbs (like mountain flax, Ranunculus, Celmisia and Aciphylla) and low shrubs (e.g., Coprosma, Myrsine, Gaultheria, Dracophyllum, Lepidothamnus and snow tōtara) share dominance with the tussocks, especially in the lower part of the zone.